South Korea's Moon: I'll meet Kim 'at any time, at any place'

 "As far as North Korea is concerned, I don't know, we will see what happens," said Trump.
 "I have some pretty severe things that we are thinking about.
 That doesn't mean we are going to do it.
 I don't draw red lines."

-Most analysts agree that a military strike on North Korea could put Seoul in grave danger from a retaliatory strike from Kim on the South Korean capital.
+Most analysts agree that a military strike on North Korea could put the South Korean capital of Seoul -- which is only dozens of miles from the Demilitarized Zone separating the two countries -- in grave danger from a retaliatory strike from Kim.

 Russian President Vladimir Putin had earlier hosted Xi in Moscow, where the countries issued a joint statement, articulating a common peace plan for the peninsula, and together condemning US militarization in the region.